-Day trading is an investment technique where traders open and close all positions within a single session and hold zero securities overnight.
-Day traders utilize technical analysis to plot their trades since precise entry and exit points are needed to make profits.
-While buy-and-hold investors look for home run stocks, day traders try to minimize strikeouts by hitting singles and doubles.
+Day trading is an investment technique where traders open and close their positions within a single session and hold zero securities overnight.
+In contrast to buy-and-hold investors who look for home run stocks, and plan long term, day traders utilize technical analysis to plot their trades since precise entry and exit points are needed to make profits.

 By holding no positions overnight, day traders minimize risk by giving themselves complete control over their trades.
 A bad earnings report or late-breaking negative catalyst doesn’t hurt a day trader as much since they’re always ready to liquidate a position at a moment’s notice.
 Losses are unacceptable to day traders and bad trades are exited instantly.

 Day traders also need to be aware of Pattern Day Trader (PDT) rules.
 According to PDT rules, a day trader using margin needs $25,000 in capital in their account at all times if they want to perform more than 3 day trades in a 5-day period.
 Brokers like TD Ameritrade will automatically bar any attempts to make a 4th day trade in a 5-day period if you don’t meet the capital requirements, which could result in holding a position overnight when you really don’t want to.

 Day traders have two different choices for their capital at TD Ameritrade: cash accounts and margin accounts.
 TD Ameritrade offers plenty of retirement and custodial accounts too, but most day traders prefer cash or margin accounts.
 If you’re wondering whether you can day trade in your IRA account, you can if you really want to, but you’ll need to wait until age 59.5 to cash in any profits without penalty.